This post may contain affiliate links. Please refer to my privacy policy for more information.

 Assembling the Cake

-Tear or shape the wafer sea foam into mid size pieces.
-You can attach the foam with piping gel and (optional) freeze spray as mentioned above.
+- Tear or shape the wafer sea foam into mid size pieces.
+You can attach the foam with piping gel or white chocolate and (optional) freeze spray as mentioned above.
 Attach the foam at the bases of the waves.
 This will cover the ends of the rice waves but also keep the design a bit more seamless.
-Overlap the foam pieces so that they don't look to separated.
+Overlap the foam pieces so that they don't look too separated.
 Think of it as trying to keep the design as seamless as possible.

-Place the oyster shells onto the cake.
-Again, I used melted white chocolate and freeze spray to attach.
-I place the oyster shells along the bottom tier, along the 6" tier and at the top of the 6" tier.
+- Place the oyster shells onto the cake.
+Again, I used melted white chocolate to attach them to the cake.
+I placed the oyster shells along the bottom tier, along the bottom of the 6" tier and at the top of the 6" tier.

-If you make a cake using any of the techniques within this oyster shell ocean cake tutorial, let me know!
+If you make a cake using any of the techniques within this beach cake tutorial, let me know!
 Drop a comment or tag me on Instagram.
 I love seeing your bakes and creations.

 Enjoy!